Morning routines are primers to start off with a BANG that lasts throughout the day. Good days get capped with a night routine to bring you back down.

 The guided video starts by doing 30 reps.
 You may need to adjust this number down if you are new to breathwork.
 If you really want to, for the sake of momentum, you can start by just doing one rep. Advanced users can do higher reps for more challenge & impact.

 You can do the Wim Hof breathing method without moving.
 This is the easiest, impactful morning routine you can do; you don’t have to open your eyes, get out of bed, or move your body.
-You’re going to breathe anyway.
+You’re going to breathe anyway; just do it this way instead.

 If you breathe the Wim Hof method you will have a morning routine like 80% of the high-performers in Tools of Titans.